datascientest-fastAPI-project-group-25/fastAPI-project-app/README.md

 This will set up git hooks to automatically format code, run linting checks, and ensure code quality on commit.

-## 🔧 Makefile for Local Setup
+## 🔧 Makefile - The Central Interface for All Project Tasks

-The project includes a Makefile to simplify common development tasks:
+**The Makefile is the primary and recommended way to interact with this project throughout its entire lifecycle.** From initial setup and development to testing, deployment, and maintenance, all operations should be performed using the Makefile commands for consistency and efficiency.

+All team members should use these commands rather than running individual tools directly to ensure everyone follows the same workflows and processes:

 ```bash
 # Show available commands